vala-lang/vala-docs/docs/developer-guides/design-patterns/03-00-behavioral-design-patterns.md

 **Programmatic example**

-Let's take an example of a zoo simulation where we have several different kinds of animals and we have to make them Sound.
-Let's translate this using visitor pattern
+Let's take an example of a zoo simulation where we have several different kinds of animals, and we have to make them Sound.
+Let's translate this using the visitor pattern

 ```vala
 // Visitee